DeWalt vs. Bosch: Which of the Two Brands Is Better?

 DeWalt’s portfolio includes six impact drivers.
 Four of those – like the 20V MAX XR brushless impact driver – are a part of its 20V MAX platform.
 They differ in the number of impacts they can deliver per minute (up to 3,800 IPM), as well as in the maximum torque (up to 1,825 inch-pounds) and revolutions per minute (up to 3,250 RPM).

-The company also makes an 18V impact driver that can deliver up to 2,700 IPM and has a no-load speed of 2,800 RPM, and a 12V impact driver.
+The company also makes an 18V impact driver that can deliver up to 2,700 IPM and has a no-load speed of 2,800 RPM and a 12V impact driver.

 Bosch offers a decent selection of impact drivers under its 18V flagship series as well.
-Especially worth mentioning is the 18V two-in-one bit and socket impact driver which has a unique chuck can accept 1/4-inch quick-change hex bits as well as 1/2-inch sockets.
+Especially worth mentioning is the 18V two-in-one bit and socket impact driver which has a unique chuck that can accept 1/4-inch quick-change hex bits as well as 1/2-inch sockets.

 Besides that, the company also has two 12V impact drivers – one with a brushless and the other one with a regular motor.

 Overall, DeWalt offers a better selection of impact drivers than Bosch does.
-That said, Bosch’s driver with the unique two-in-one chuck – as well as its 12V drivers if that’s what you’re looking for – are well-worth considering.
+That said, Bosch’s driver with the unique two-in-one chuck – as well as its 12V drivers if that’s what you’re looking for – are well worth considering.

 Bosch GDX18V-1600B12-RT 18V 1/4 In. and 1/2 In.
 Two-In-One Socket-Ready Impact Driver Kit (Renewed)